 We value the contribution that parents make as helpers within our school.
-If you would like to assist in a classroom or be involved in other activities, there may be ways in which you can help such as: supporting children with reading, computers, sewing or cooking, art or craft activities, photocopying, gardening, making resources, mounting work, school trips, helping develop and maintain our library, becoming an active member of our F&SA (Family and Staff Association) or a future governor.
+If you would like to assist in a classroom or be involved in other activities, there may be ways in which you can help such as: supporting children with reading, gardening, making resources, mounting work, school trips, helping develop and maintain our library, becoming an active member of our F&SA (Family and Staff Association) or a future governor.
 If you wish to help out on a regular basis, you will need to have a DBS (Disclosure and Barring Service) check (previously CRB), which you can organise through the school office.
 All governors at William Tyndale are DBS checked.